NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

     Set the maximum number of iterations.

 --parameter-tolerance <double (default: 1e-8)>
     Stop when the relative error in the variables being optimized is less than this.
+When ``--solve-intrinsics`` is used, the default is 1e-12.

 --overlap-limit <integer (default: 0)>
     Limit the number of subsequent images to search for matches to